Skip to main navigation Skip to search Skip to main content

 Abstract

 This paper investigates the time-consistent mean-variance reinsurance-investment (RI) problem faced by life insurers.
 Inspired by recent findings that mortality rates exhibit long-range dependence (LRD), we examine the effect of LRD on RI strategies.
 We adopt the Volterra mortality model proposed in Wang et al. [(2021).
 Volterra mortality model: actuarial valuation and risk management with long-range dependence.
 Insurance: Mathematics and Economics 96, 1–14] to incorporate LRD into the mortality rate process and describe insurance claims using a compound Poisson process with intensity represented by the stochastic mortality rate.
 Under the open-loop equilibrium mean-variance criterion, we derive explicit equilibrium RI controls and study the uniqueness of these controls in cases of constant and state-dependent risk aversion.
 We simultaneously resolve difficulties arising from unbounded non-Markovian parameters and sudden increases in the insurer's wealth process.
 While the exiting literature suggests that LRD has a significant effect on longevity hedging, we find that reinsurance is a risk management strategy that is robust to LRD.
-Copyright © 2022 Informa UK Limited.
+Copyright © 2022 The Author(s).

 Original languageEnglish